nuvo/orca/README.md

-deploy chart            Deploy a Helm chart from chart repository push chart              Push Helm chart to chart repository get env                 Get list of Helm releases in an environment (Kubernetes namespace) deploy env              Deploy a list of Helm charts to an environment (Kubernetes namespace) delete env              Delete an environment (Kubernetes namespace) along with all Helm releases in it lock env                Lock an environment (Kubernetes namespace) unlock env              Unlock an environment (Kubernetes namespace)
+deploy chart            Deploy a Helm chart from chart repository push chart              Push Helm chart to chart repository get env                 Get list of Helm releases in an environment (Kubernetes namespace) deploy env              Deploy a list of Helm charts to an environment (Kubernetes namespace) from chart repository delete env              Delete an environment (Kubernetes namespace) along with all Helm releases in it lock env                Lock an environment (Kubernetes namespace) unlock env              Unlock an environment (Kubernetes namespace)